Aroop-Singh/Selenium_scraper/README.md

 Features:
 1. Automatically scrolls and scrapes details like company name, role, location, job type, and Easy Apply status.
 2. Stores the data in linkedin_jobs_1.csv. (which you can edit for your own file name)
 3. Linkdin is a stable site so it can easily go through hundread of job listing pages without any issue.
 Same code can be modified to get specific buissnes company employee or hr data as well.

-📌 Notes:
-Requires a LinkedIn login.
-Replace the email and password in the script: username.send_keys("your_email_here") password.send_keys("your_password_here")
+Notes: Requires a LinkedIn login.
+Replace the email and password in the script:
+       username.send_keys("your_email_here")
+       password.send_keys("your_password_here")

-You can modify the search keywords from: role_input.send_keys("Analyst") location_input.send_keys("Bengaluru")
+       You can modify the search keywords from: role_input.send_keys("Analyst")
+       location_input.send_keys("Bengaluru")
-Limit is set to 25 jobs for safety and speed.
+       The limit is set to 25 jobs for safety and speed.

 # salarysite_scraper.py → For Glassdoor